 - Isopropanol (liquid) → acetone + hydrogen [forward reaction with endothermic reaction]

 - Acetone + hydrogen → Isopropanol (vapor) [backward reaction with exothermic reaction]

 - Isopropanol (vapor)—-> Isopropanol (liquid) [release latent heat]

-The above systems forward reaction takes place at temperature 353K and 0.1 MPa(exothermic reaction), backward reaction at temperature 473K and 0.1MPa (exothermic reaction).
+The above systems forward reaction takes place at temperature 353K and 0.1 MPa(exothermic reaction), the backward reaction at temperature 473K and 0.1MPa (exothermic reaction).
 This system can handle 100.4 kJ per mole.

-Water source and geothermal heat pumping systems are well designed to obtain enough energy by using organic liquid-gas chemical heat pumps and in near future this would be the best heat pump.
+Water source and geothermal heat pumping systems are well designed to obtain enough energy by using organic liquid-gas chemical heat pumps and in near future, this would be the best heat pump.